Township Line Animal Hospital8510 Lansdowne Ave.Upper Darby, PA 19082

 Some general things to know about us as a hospital:

-- Diagnostics and equipment: Our equipment and service capabilities includes digital x-ray, in-house blood work, urinalysis and urine culture capabilities, microscopy, high speed dental equipment, dental x-ray and anesthesia monitoring equipment that includes EKG and CO2 monitoring.
+- Diagnostics and equipment: Our equipment and service capabilities includes digital x-ray, in-house blood work, urinalysis and urine culture capabilities, microscopy, high speed dental equipment, dental x-ray and anesthesia monitoring equipment that includes EKG, blood pressure, and CO2 monitoring.
 We also offer ultrasound services in our hospital with Dr. Jennifer Babineux.

 - Vaccination protocols: We tailor vaccines to each pet based on their individual lifestyle, and utilize the American Animal Hospital Association protocol for vaccinations (certain vaccines are given only once every 3 years, instead of yearly).
 For cats, we use the non-adjuvanted Purevax line of vaccines as recommended by the American Association of Feline Practitioners.